lydemann/blog.christianlydemann.com/content/post/openid-connect-part1.md

 ## The setup

-We are gonna implement implicit flow in our app because we are using it with an Angular app which can not keep secrets as it runs in the browser.
+We are gonna implement implicit flow in our app because we are using it with an Angular app, which should not keep secrets as it runs in the browser.

 The basic flow is: